-- We did a LOT Of climbing in San Antonio and we had to.
+- We did a LOT Of climbing in San Antonio, and we had to.
 We may not have long “mountains” to climb around the area, but we found plenty of climbing to make a total of 6000 feet for most of our MAJOR rides.

 - Pick a race that you will enjoy going to.
 Mont Tremblant, hands down, was one of the best races I have been to.
 The community is forever grateful for the IM.
 There are more volunteers than participants.
-Head back to the “7 blog” for lesson #2.
+Head back to the “7 blogs” for lesson #2.

 - Keep your Cycling Shoes on the bike coming into T2.
-I left mine on my feet and I was “rushing” into the tent, and I slipped and fell SO HARD that I was afraid I wasn’t going to finish.
-I had to sit into T2 for 6 minutes while they patched my leg up.
+I left mine on my feet, and I was “rushing” into the tent, and I slipped and fell SO HARD that I was afraid I wasn’t going to finish.
+So I had to sit into T2 for 6 minutes while they patched my leg up.

-- I didn’t have the best run split but I still crossed that finish line and heard, “Jennifer RULON, YOU ARE AN IRONMAN.”
+- I didn’t have the best run split, but I still crossed that finish line and heard, “Jennifer RULON, YOU ARE AN IRONMAN.”